Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-5/lesson-5.md

 ### React Component Relationships

-Many beginners to React can get hung up on how to structure their components, asking questions like:
+Many beginners to React get hung up on how to structure their components, asking questions like:

 - When should they be split into new components?